comses/model-packages/boltzmann/config/nix/README.md

 ## Instructions

 Use the `Makefile` at the root of this example.
+Run `make nix-runserver` to run the model interactively (open a web browser at localhost:8521) or `nix-headless` the run the model without interaction

 ## Contents